CIA station chief in Vienna recalled due to inaction on Havana Syndrome attacks

 KAMALA HARRIS' PLANE FROM SINGAPORE DELAYED OVER POSSIBLE 'HAVANA SYNDROME' INCIDENT

 Shaheen indicated in an interview with MSNBC that Ambassador Spratlen had been fired due to inaction.
-A State Department spokesman said she "recently reached the threshold of hours of labor permitted," under her retired status.
-"We thank her for her service and invaluable contributions to the efforts of the Task Force."
+A State Department spokesman said Spratlen "recently reached the threshold of hours of labor permitted," under her retired status.
+"We thank her for her service and invaluable contributions to the efforts of the task force."

-While presenting new legislation, Helping American Victims Afflicted by Neurological Attacks Act – the HAVANA Act, Collins demanded the U.S. government figure out who is behind these attacks.
+While presenting new legislation — Helping American Victims Afflicted by Neurological Attacks Act , or the HAVANA Act — Collins demanded the U.S. government determine who is behind the attacks.
 The new legislation expected to be signed by President Biden next week will reimburse U.S. government employees for medical treatment related to Havana Syndrome symptoms that they have had to pay out of pocket for until now.

-"Their conditions are believed to be the consequence of a mysterious, directed energy weapon used by an adversary," Collins said on the Senate Floor.
+"Their conditions are believed to be the consequence of a mysterious, directed energy weapon used by an adversary," Collins said on the Senate floor.

 In an interview with Fox News, Collins was asked whether she considered these attacks an act of war.